-Although the term "too big to fail" has become the popular way to talk about financial safety net issues, it is actually something of a misnomer.
-The incentive problems created by the safety net stem from the belief on the part of a firm's creditors that they may be protected from losses if the firm experiences financial distress.
-Protection of some creditors can happen even if the firm fails — that is, even if the shareholders lose everything and management is replaced.
+Although the term "too big to fail" has become the popular way to talk about financial safety net issues, it is a misnomer.
+Protection of some creditors can happen even if a firm fails — that is, even if the shareholders lose everything and management is replaced.
 In addition, creditors can be protected when government lending causes a firm’s bankruptcy to be delayed, since that allows certain creditors to exit without losses before bankruptcy is declared.
 The Fed's discount window has done this in the past (Schwartz 1992).

 It is difficult to precisely measure the TBTF problem since the nature of the problem does not lend itself easily to study, as argued by Gary Stern, former president of the Federal Reserve Bank of Minneapolis, and Ron Feldman, the Minneapolis Fed's current head of Supervision, Regulation, and Credit, in their book on the subject (Stern and Feldman 2004).
 There is no direct way to observe private markets' assessment of firms or activities that are implicitly protected.
 Moreover, the amount of the subsidy provided by implicit support exists only on the margin and is likely to vary across firms and activities.
 These characteristics make it difficult to directly identify the effects of TBTF treatment on, for example, the relative performance of large and small banks (Ennis and Malek 2005).

-Economists have accumulated some evidence, however.
-Financial institutions ostensibly viewed as TBTF have enjoyed better credit ratings and favorable financial market treatment after mergers expanding their size.
+A growing literature has tried to measure the funding advantages of implicitly protected firms (for example, see Garbade 2014).
 Perhaps the most salient evidence of TBTF lies with Fannie Mae and Freddie Mac, the two firms that were most broadly viewed as implicitly supported by a government backstop.
 For decades markets have been willing to lend more cheaply to these institutions than to competitors that do not benefit from government support, arguably leading to greater risk-taking in mortgage markets (Our Perspective: Housing Finance Policy).
 Economist Wayne Passmore at the Federal Reserve Board of Governors has estimated the value of that subsidy between $122 billion and $182 billion (Passmore 2005).
 Suspicions of government support were proven correct when the firms were taken into government conservatorship during the financial crisis.

 Why Does This Problem Exist?